Peter R. MacLeod

 His pupils included his sons Iain and Peter Jr., Norman Gillies and double Gold Medallist and former Piobaireachd Society president Andrew Wright.

 Of course, his son Peter R. MacLeod Jr. was a composer in the much the same mold as his father, so much so that there is some controversy about who composed some “Peter R. MacLeod” tunes.
 The great reel “Arnish Light” was said to be a joint composition.
+The MacLeod family was a musical one, and it is said that son Hector had particular input into some of the tunes as did his Peter’s wife Christian and daughters Gina and Dora.
+All were accomplished musicians.

 Peter Senior was a player in the older, round style, while his son was a much more pointed.
 This may help point the way toward who composed which tune.According to Peter Jr., his father was not well known in the piping community at large until he introduced his talented son to the best pipers in the world.
 From that time on his status as a knowledgeable piper never dimmed and he became established as one of the best and most prolific composers of the century.